 Chinese dishes eaten in the lead up and during New Year tend to be symbolic of good luck, health, wealth, longevity and prosperity.
 For instance, dumplings (symbolic of money and wealth) and noodles ( for longevity) are always part of a Chinese New Year feast.

 All the recipes are easy to make and quick to cook, you will learn how to prepare unusual ingredients.
-Lydia will give you lots of tips on how to make your Chinese dishes taste authentic.
+Helen will give you lots of tips on how to make your Chinese dishes taste authentic.

 We will make a selection of dishes such as: